ben-wangz/greenplum-docker/README.md

     * ```shell
       ./gradlew :stopSingleton
       ```
----

 ### cluster

 1. create network
-    + optional
     + ```shell
-      ./gradlew :createNetwork
+      ./gradlew :createClusterNetwork
       ```
 2. start service
-    * run master with slave docker container
-        + ```shell
+    * ```shell
-          ./gradlew :runMasterWithSlaveDockerContainer
+      export IMAGE_REPOSITORY=localhost:5000/greenplum-docker && ./gradlew :runCluster
       ```
-        + ssh service will be exposed with port 1022
-        + greenplum master service will be exposed with port 5432, which will be working after `init greenplum service`
-    * init master with cluster service
-        + ```shell
-          ./gradlew :initMasterWithSlaveGpService
-          ```
-        + idempotent operation
-    * run cluster docker container (stop master with slave docker first)
-        + ```shell
-          ./gradlew :runClusterDockerContainer
-          ```
+    * change IMAGE_REPOSITORY, whose default value is 'wangz2019/greenplum-docker', to use your own image
-        + ssh service will be exposed with port 1022
+    * ssh service will be exposed with port 1022
-        + greenplum master service will be exposed with port 5432, which will be working after `init greenplum service`
+    * greenplum master service will be exposed with port 5432, which will be working after `init greenplum service`
-    * init cluster service
-        + ```shell
-          ./gradlew :initClusterGpService
-          ```
-        + idempotent operation
 3. test service
     * ```shell
-      ./gradlew :testWithGpload
+      export IMAGE_REPOSITORY=localhost:5000/greenplum-docker && ./gradlew :testCluster
       ```
     * what does test do?
-        1. create a database named `mydatabase`
-        2. create a table named `test_table` in `mydatabase`
-        3. load some data into `mydatabase.test_table` with `gpload`
-        4. select data from `mydatabase.test_table` before and after loading
-        5. (TODO) check data
+        + the same as singleton
 4. stop service
     * ```shell
-      ./gradlew :stopMasterWithSlaveDockerContainer
+      ./gradlew :stopCluster
       ```
+5. delete network
     * ```shell
-      ./gradlew :stopClusterDockerContainer
+      ./gradlew :deleteClusterNetwork
-      ```

-5. you can also jump into the container
-    * ```shell
-      docker exec --user gpadmin -it greenplum bash
       ```